herberthenrique/herberthenrique.github.io/_data/blog/postmortem.md

 The meeting is done not to find guilty or who we gonna blame this time, **they're made to understand how can we improve and learn from our mistakes.**

+The main focus of this meeting is on finding the procedural or tooling problems that caused the incident.
+The point is that if you had an incident because someone made a manual error, perhaps the problem is the manual process and not the person's mistake
+-

 > "The cost of failure is education."

 _Devin Carraway_